g-silveira/master-research/README.md

 Most of the data is written in Brazilian Portuguese, but I'll translate into English the materials that have reached a more stable and conclusive state.

 Last, but not least, feel free to write me questions, suggestions, criticisms, recommendations or just to say hello.
-You can do it here in Github creating a new issue in the "Issues" section of this repository or you can send a message to my email (silveira.gustavocampos@gmail.com).
+You can do it here in Github creating a new issue in the "Issues" section of this repository or you can send a message to my email (guscps@pm.me).
 It will be a pleasure to reply.

 For the time being, that's it!
 Thank you for your interest!